siddi582/GDPPredictor/README.md

 # Overview:

-World Health Organisation(WHO) has consulted with a team of Data Analysts and We have been lucky to be chosen amongst the entire list of candidates.
+World Health Organization(WHO) has consulted with a team of Data Analysts and have been lucky to be chosen amongst the entire list of candidates.
-WHO is looking for investing in developing countries, who have tremendously suffered through Covid-19.
+WHO is looking to invest in developing countries, whose economy has tremendously suffered through Covid-19 from 2019-2023.
-What they want from our team is to present data in a way that it can intice the investors and donors to help aid the victim countries.
+Our team is to present this data in a way that can influence the investors to contribute aid to developing countries.
-We as a team, would work on the Data set, to create clean and understandable visuals for the investors and create a comparative study between developed and developing countries.
+We as a team, are working on the dataset to create clear visuals for the investors to create a comparative study between the developed and developing countries in order to determine which countries the aid should go more towards .

 # Tools:
 - Python for (ETL)